abhilashasaroj/CX4240_project/index.md

 ### Data Distribution in Dataset by Quality Labels and Wine Type
 The dataset consists of **6,463** samples.
 Each sample had **12** features.

-The features considered were: type (red or white), fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol, and **_quality_**.
+The features considered were: type (red or white), fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates and alcohol.

 *NOTE*: